John Henry Hammond: Personal life

-After basic training, Hammond reported to Camp Plauche, where he was placed to organize activities for the black soldiers.
-During this time period, African-American soldiers were given little to do within the military.
+After basic training, Hammond reported to Camp Plauche, where he was ordered to organize activities for the black soldiers, who were given few military tasks.
 The armed forces were still segregated and discriminatory.
-Hammond began his efforts by organizing concerts for the soldiers featuring African-American musicians.
-He noted that shortly after these concerts began, an integrated sports team formed.
-Toward the end of World War II, Hammond was transferred to Fort Benning, Georgia, known for its intense racism.
+Hammond began by organizing concerts for the soldiers, featuring African-American musicians.
+Shortly after these concerts began, an integrated sports team formed.
+Toward the end of the war, Hammond was transferred to Fort Benning, Georgia, known for its intense racism.
 Hammond was not the only jazz fan irritated with racism.
-During this time period, bebop music grew out of late night jam sessions of black musicians.
+During this time, bebop music grew out of late-night jam sessions of black musicians.
 Hammond was not much a part of the bebop movement, but he shared the sentiment against racism.

 In 1946, Hammond was discharged from the military.
 His family moved to Greenwich Village, where Jemy gave birth to their third son, Jason.
-Hammond threw himself back into his work, which greatly upset his wife.
+Hammond threw himself back into his work, which upset his wife.
 In 1948, Jemy asked Hammond for a divorce.
-While he was originally reluctant, Hammond agreed to the divorce.
+Originally reluctant, Hammond eventually agreed.
 Jemy never remarried.

 A year later, in 1949, Hammond met Esme Sarnoff, originally Esme O'Brien, the former wife of NBC chairman Robert Sarnoff, and a daughter of Mary and Esmond O'Brien.
 Esme shared Hammond's musical passion and was planning to divorce her husband.
 That year, Hammond married Esme Sarnoff.
 By this marriage Hammond had one stepdaughter, (Esme) Rosita Sarnoff (born 1943).
 During this time, Hammond's father died on a golf course.
 Left a widow, Emily Hammond became infatuated with Frank Buchman.

 In 1985, Hammond had his first stroke.
 Although this impaired him physically, his wife's death left him in despair.
 Esme Hammond was diagnosed with breast cancer.
 While treatments worked for some time, she died May 19, 1986, of complications of AIDS, which she had contracted from a blood transfusion.
 Hammond was distraught and died on July 10, 1987, after a series of strokes.
 It is said that he died listening to the music of Billie Holiday.

 Legacy

 "John's Idea", originally titled "I May Be Wrong It's John's Idea", is a tribute to John Hammond written by Count Basie.

-Hammond received a Grammy Trustees Award for being credited with co-producing a Bessie Smith reissue in 1971, and in 1986 was inducted into the Rock and Roll Hall of Fame.
+Hammond received a Grammy Trustees Award for being credited with co-producing a Bessie Smith reissue in 1971, and in 1986 was the inaugural recipient of the Rock and Roll Hall of Fame Lifetime Achievement Award.

 Hammond's son, John P. Hammond, became an American blues musician.

 Hammond was one of the first men to racially integrate the American music industry.
 Before the Civil Rights Act passed, Tom Wilson, an African American, replaced Hammond as Bob Dylan's record producer.

-In December 2015 Guinness featured John Hammond in its UK advertising campaign.
+In December 2015 Guinness featured Hammond in its UK advertising campaign.

 Prince's song "Avalanche" mentions Hammond in the lyric "Mr. John Hammond with his pen in hand...
 Sayin' 'Sign your kingdom over to me and be known throughout the land!'"